AlfishSoftware/godot-files-vscode/README.md

 # Godot Files

 Better syntax-coloring and additional features for some files supported by Godot Editor.
 This is *not* meant to replace the official [godot-tools] extension, but to improve on its supported files.
 This plugin is designed so it can work alongside it, but it's completely independent.
-If you're using GDScript, you'll likely want to install godot-tools too.
+If you're using GDScript, you'll likely want to install godot-tools too; if not, just this one is enough.

 [godot-tools]: https://github.com/godotengine/godot-vscode-plugin

+**Compatibility**:
-**Compatibility**: Godot 3.x LTS and 4.0 to 4.x; official and flathub builds
+- Godot: 3.x LTS and 4.0 to 4.x; official and flathub builds
+- godot-tools: v2.1.0

 This extension also works on browser IDEs ([vscode.dev](https://vscode.dev) and [github.dev](https://github.dev)), with limited functionality.

 ![Screenshot of godot-files extension for VSCode on a tscn file, showing syntax-coloring, outline and hover preview feature](docs/showcase-gdasset.webp)